 Surya, completed his fellowship successfully and his journey with the Himalayas continued.
 He is one of the very few people who understand this subject so closely today.
 The practical knowledge of the team, gave hope to the Sikkim government when they were faced with the South Lhonak Lake threatening to flood the region and required immediate mitigation.
 Our memory does not fail to take us to the Kedar valley flood in mid 2013, which had wrecked havoc in Garwal parts of Uttarakhand.

 As we speak, Sonam Wangchuk already is the prestigious Rolex Award Laureate for the Ice Stupa Artificial Glacier innovation; the Sikkim lake called Lhonak is flowing under dangerous marks and the Alternative Himalayan University dream is slowly turning into a reality.
 As for Surya, he is still only 27 with a world of possibilities.
-Currently, he is preparing himself for another journey to intern for eight months with some of the brightest minds in the world of Glaciology in Switzerland – to delve deeper into the subject as well as contribute there through what he has done in Ladakh.
 Has he found his true calling?
 Well he would tell you, he is not complaining and will definitely not settle as yet …

 Anupama Pain, cofounder of India Fellow and now a good friend to him says, “When he came for his assessment day in Kolkata, I took the last leg of his selection which was the personal interview.
 An average interview lasts for 60 mins; his got over in 20.
 There was not much doubt that Surya was a select – there is no missing his silent determination and thoughtfulness.
 I kept the rest of our conversation reserved for the fellowship year that was to follow …”